-A policy store can be file-based or LDAP-based.
+A policy store can be file-, LDAP-, or DB-based.
 A file-based policy store is an XML file, and this store is the out-of-the-box policy store provider.
-An LDAP-based policy store can use either of the following LDAP servers: Oracle Internet Directory or Oracle Virtual Directory (with a local store adapter, or LSA).
+The only LDAP-based policy store type supported is Oracle Internet Directory.
+The only DB-based policy store type supported is Oracle RDBMS (releases 10.2.0.4 or later; releases 11.1.0.7 or later; and releases 11.2.0.1 or later).

-Scope, Migration, and Reassociation
+Policy Store Scope, Migration, and Reassociation

 There is exactly one policy store per domain.
 During development, application policies are file-based and specified in the file jazn-data.xml.

-When the application is deployed with Fusion Middleware Control, they can be automatically migrated into the domain policy store.
-For details about this feature, see Section 7.3.1, "Migrating Application Policies with Fusion Middleware Control."
-By default, the domain policy store is file-based.
+When the application is deployed on WebLogic with Fusion Middleware Control, they can be automatically migrated into the policy store.
+For details about this feature, see Section 8.6.1, "Migrating with Fusion Middleware Control."
+By default, the policy store is file-based.